adsung/Stock-Price-trend-classification-and-price-forecast-using-LSTM-and-ARIMA-model/README.md

 2. Predict the future price of a company's stock using a seasonal ARIMA model.

 Once the above is completed, we built a website that mimicked an individual's stock portfolio with the purpose of linking (1) and (2) together.
-The website link is: [*]
+The link to the website is: [*]

 ## Methodology